3 Reasons You Need a Mentor

 The Next Steps on Your Mentoring Journey

 To learn more about the benefits of mentoring, check out our FREE Mentee Guidebook.
-If you’re convinced you need a mentor, but don’t know how do you find one, check out our article, “How to Find a Mentor.”
+If you’re convinced you need a mentor, but don’t know how to find one, check out our article, “How to Find a Mentor.”

 Meryl Herr